bhelsel/kuadrc.xnat/README.md

 can be made to XNAT.

-By default, the functions in the `kuadrc.xnat` package look for an alias and secret within the "~/.Renviron" file.
+By default, the functions in the `kuadrc.xnat` package look for an alias and secret within the ".Renviron" file.
 However, the user may choose to bypass the alias and secret by entering in their username and password.
 The alias and secret can also be added as arguments to the functions.
-The recognized arguments include `username` and `password` or `alias` and `secret`, but no arguments are needed if the alias and secret are stored in the "~/.Renviron" file.
+The recognized arguments include `username` and `password` or `alias` and `secret`, but no arguments are needed if the alias and secret are stored in the ".Renviron" file.

 ### Main API Endpoint Functions